 By Simon Brooke.

-Simon Brooke is a copywriter and senior trainer with Communicate Media.
+Simon Brooke is a senior trainer at Communicate Media.